5 Ways in Which You Should Protect your Data

 One of the best ways to reduce your risk of losing important data is to back it up frequently.
 You can use programs and cloud-based storage devices to do this, along with hardware like memory sticks and USBs.
 The question of how often you should backup depends on how much data you can afford to lose if your system crashes.
 Often, it's important to protect your information as frequently as possible.

 Implementing strong passwords is one of the easiest things you can do to enhance your security.
 Usually, this means using a combination of lower-case and capital letters, alongside special characters and numbers.
-According to Microsoft, you should probably avoid using common words, personal data, or letters that are located close together on a keyboard.
+You should probably avoid using common words, personal data, or letters that are located close together on a keyboard.

 Firewalls are basically a standard for security in today's working environment.
 If you want to have a well-protected network, then you need to have a firewall.
 Firewalls defend your network by controlling the amount of internet traffic that comes in and out of your business.
 They can also be combined with anti-virus software to provide additional security.